Rudxain/Collatz-finder.js/README.md

 You can replace the value of `Collatz.limit*` if you want to skip to bigger ints, or double-check small ints.
 But be aware that your input value will be coerced by `BigInt` and forced to be odd instead of even, it'll also have a minimum value equal to the greatest term in the trivial cycle +-1 (depends on input sign).

-You can get the computation progress of `search` by accessing the `progress` property, the number is a ratio in the interval [0, 1]

 ## Website
 Currently, the website is unusable.
 I'm working on it.